openservicemesh/osm/docs/example/README.md

 ## Traffic Encryption

-All traffic is encrypted via mTLS regardless of whether you're using access control policies or have enabled premissive traffic policy mode.
+All traffic is encrypted via mTLS regardless of whether you're using access control policies or have enabled permissive traffic policy mode.

 ## Traffic Split Configuration